zfellowes/DustOS/README.md

 A lot of code in this repository I have not written my self as I am lazy..

-I have linked below the repo/s that I have used code from/or have taken inspiration from:
+I have linked below the repos that I have used code from/or have taken inspiration from:

 - https://github.com/FRosner/FrOS
 - https://github.com/cia-foundation/TempleOS